recvfrom/clamav-faq/mirrors/MirrorsCoordination.md

 ### Manually blackList old versions of ClamAV

 We kindly ask our mirrors to support as many old versions of ClamAV as possible.
 However we understand that this can eat a lot of resources and not every mirror can afford it.
+If you use regex to block versions of ClamAV, please verify that you are not blocking newer versions of ClamAV.
+ClamAV will start using versions that follow x.y.z (major.minor.patch).
 Hereby we provide some config. examples for various web servers.

 #### Apache HTTP Server